null

 In a small saucepan heat all the ingredients , except cinnamon, over medium heat and stir continuously until all of the chocolate is fully melted.
 Once the chocolate is melted, continue to heat until desired temperature but do not boil.
 Add in cinnamon and stir for a minute or so until blended.You are ready to serve; or for a more traditional texture add to a blender, I love using my Vitamix Aer Container which aerates and froths, or a regular container works just fine too.
 I like to warm up my mugs for 20-30 seconds in a microwave in order to maintain my hot chocolates’ temperature as its consumed.
 Drink as is or add your favorite toppings, like marshmallows, whipped cream, or crushed cinnamon sticks to name a few!

-While this recipe is delicious, for those who like a little more spice in their life try using the above recipe, preparing it the same way and adding a pinch of cayenne or ancho chili powder simultaneously with your cinnamon for a little added bonus kick!
+While these mexican hot chocolate recipes are delicious, for those who like a little more spice in their life try using the above recipe, preparing it the same way and adding a pinch of cayenne or ancho chili powder simultaneously with your cinnamon for a little added bonus kick!
 We all know we are all going through stressful times right now and many people are home enjoying a cocktail or two.
 Why not turn your cozy cup of hot cocoa into an adult style nightcap?
 A spiked Mexican hot chocolate.
 Yup!
 All you need to do is prepare the hot chocolate above, shut off your heat, stir in 2-3 ounces of tequila, pour, top, and let your palate enjoy!

 Let’s not stop yet, another twist to the drink, especially in warmer months, is a Frozen Mexican Hot Chocolate.
 Essentially, you are preparing the same way, kinda.
 My way is a little more time consuming as I like to freeze up cubes of milk in order to not water down the flavor during preparation.
 Typically freezing the night before is ideal or you can skip this part and just use regular ice cubes.If you prepare the frozen milk cubes ahead of time the ingredients are the same and made the same way except use 1.5 cups of milk.
 Once the chocolate is melted completely do not wait for the mixture to get too hot before you add in your cinnamon and any additional spice.
 Stir for 15 seconds and remove from the heat.
 Pour the mixture into a high speed blender, add 1 c of frozen milk cubes and an additional 2-3 cups of ice (depending on how thick of a texture you like) and blend until it becomes a thick consistency.Top with whipped cream and drink up!